JustAMaleScripts/Rate-my-avatar-screenshare-/README.md

 # Rate-my-desktop

 # READ ME!!
-This script has been patched.
-Welp, it was fun while it lasted.
-(EDIT: Fixed the script... because AI Made.)
+This script has been recovered! because the AI built it
 # About it
 Rate my desktop (rate my avatar 2 screenshare) is a Python and exploit script Where can you put ur desktop screen into ROBLOX